 3. Experience in the 1942 rectification movement also proves it is essential for the success of the rectification that a leading group should be formed in each unit in the course of the movement, made up of a small number of activists and with the heads of the given unit as its nucleus, and that this leading group should link itself closely with the masses taking part in the movement.
 However active the leading group may be, its activity will amount to fruitless effort by a handful of people unless combined with the activity of the masses.
 On the other hand, if the masses alone are active without a strong leading group to organize their activity properly, such activity cannot be sustained for long, or carried forward in the right direction, or raised to a high level.
-The masses in any given place are generally composed of three parts, the relatively active, the intermediate, and the relatively backward.
-The leaders must therefore be skilled in uniting the small number of active elements around the leadership and must rely on them to raise the level of the intermediate element and to win over the backward elements.
+The masses in any given place are generally composed of three parts, the relatively active, the intermediate, and the development of the work of the Party.
+To combat subjectivist and bureaucratic methods of leadership, we must promote scientific, Marxist methods of leadership both extensively and intensively.